-- Rule 30: Counsel will advise the military judge and opposing counsel of any intended requests for judicial notice in their written pretrial matters in accordance with the Trial Management Order. - EJCR 30.1: Copies of all directives, regulations, and state or federal statutes of which the military judge has taken judicial notice shall be marked as appellate exhibits unless otherwise offered and admitted as a prosecution or defense exhibit. (see EJCR 6.6).
+- Rule 30: Counsel will advise the military judge and opposing counsel of any intended requests for judicial notice in their written pretrial matters in accordance with the TMO. - EJCR 30.1: Copies of all directives, regulations, orders, and state or federal statutes of which the military judge has taken judicial notice shall be marked as appellate exhibits unless otherwise offered and admitted as a prosecution or defense exhibit (see EJCR 6.8).